 Notice that Jesus did not say that the man has already committed adultery with her with his body.
 Yes, acting on sin and ruining families with adultery is much more impactful on humans than keeping adultery in the heart or mind.
 Yes, lust in the heart is a sin in God’s eyes, and Jesus says to stop it before it goes on continually.
 But private lust without acting on it harms no one else other than the guy who is continually lusting.

-Therefore, a valid alternative translation of v.
+Therefore, in context a valid alternative translation of v.
 28 can be the following:

 “Everyone who continually looks at a woman with the purpose of coveting her has already committed adultery with her in his heart.”